 Here is a reality check - all investments have risk.
-There is no way to get around it.
-Nothing is safe from it - stocks, bonds, or alternative assets.
+There is no way to get around risks of investment.
+Nothing is safe from risk in investing - stocks, bonds, or alternative assets.
 Even the risk-free assets are not free from their own kind of risk i.e. inflation risk.
 They will not generate enough returns to keep up with the rising costs.
-Hedging is the key.
-Hedging is prevention.
-You may not be able to completely protect your investment from risks but you can hedge some preventable losses.
+Hedging is the key to prevent and minimise the risks.
+You may not be able to completely protect your investment from risks but you can prevent losses by hedging risk.

 Investment risk is the uncertainty of losing the value of your money due to market conditions.
 It can stem from any factors - business, economy, borrowers and etc. The risk of losing is the fear every investor has and hence, they take certain measures to hedge against them.
 As such, there are some things you need to understand before putting your money in any investments, such as: